annapvasileva/czff-lang/docs/bytecode/bytecode.md

 ## Structure

-### Next points are being serialized in row in .ball file:
+### The following objects are serialized into a .ball file in the order listed:

 1. **Header** includes:
     1.  **Magical number** — 62616c6c ("ball" in 0x format) — byte[4], 4 bytes